coeurnix/attoboy/libattoboy/tests/README.md

 ## Framework Components

 ### test_functions.h
 Registry of all functions from `attoboy.h`.
-Currently tracks 17 system/utility functions:
-- Exit, Sleep
-- GetEnv, SetEnv
-- Alloc, Realloc, Free
-- GetUserName, GetUserDisplayName, GetProcessId
-- EnableLoggingToFile, EnableLoggingToConsole
-- Log, LogDebug, LogInfo, LogWarning, LogError
+Contains a complete list of all public API functions that must be tested for 100% coverage.
+Add new functions to the `REGISTER_ALL_FUNCTIONS` macro when expanding the API.

+The `FUNCTION_COUNT` at the bottom should match the actual number of functions defined.

 ### test_framework.h
 Provides: